Woodville, New Zealand: Economy

 The advent of the Oringi Meatworks in 1980-81 was a boost to Woodville's economy as a consequence of significant wage inflows from Woodville people working at Oringi.
 Oringi's plant closed in 2008.
 Very little light industry has survived into the 21st century, and the local agricultural community is supported from Palmerston North, Pahiatua or Dannevirke.
 Milk from farms in the Woodville district was, until 2015, transported by rail from the Oringi Milk Transfer Station to Hawera for processing.
 It is now processed locally at the Fonterra plant in Pahiatua.

-There has been a boost to the local economy with the construction and maintenance of the Te Apiti Wind Farm on the ridges above the town.
+There has been a boost to the local economy with the construction and maintenance of the Te Āpiti Wind Farm on the ridges above the town.
 The foothills of the Ruahine and Tararua mountain ranges are to the west of Woodville.
 The lower ridges are now dotted with wind turbines making up New Zealand's largest wind farm, which was established in the early 2000s.
 The prevailing westerly winds in the Manawatu-Southern Hawkes Bay region provide a consistent Median Wind Velocity which is the key relevant measure for wind generation as a renewable energy source.
-Manawatu's flat pastoral lands and in particular the funnel effect created by the Manawatu Gorge, mean the area is well known for being subject to regular high winds.
+Manawatu's flat pastoral lands and in particular the funnel effect created by the Manawatū Gorge, mean the area is well known for being subject to regular high winds.

 Following detailed assessment and testing in the early 1990s, the decision was made by newly privatised electricity generation companies to site two large farms on the ridge-lines.
-The Te Apiti Wind Farm is made up of 55 turbines, generating about 90 megawatts of electricity, enough to power about 30,000 homes.
+The Te Āpiti Wind Farm is made up of 55 turbines, generating about 90 megawatts of electricity, enough to power about 30,000 homes.
 Dannevirke Power Board first connected Woodville to Mangahao hydro-electric power station in 1925.